 Social Accountability

 Social accountability is a foundational principle for DFCM.
-The term was paired with global health in recognition of the central role social and structural determinants play in shaping health, and the need to address these determinants to help achieve equity and improve the health of marginalized people and communities in Canada and abroad.
+The term recognizes the importance of identifying unmet care needs of a constituent community, the central role social and structural determinants play in shaping their health, and addressing care gaps in-order to achieve equity and improve health.

 In practice, this means using an equity and anti-oppression lens to systematically reflect on our work in education, research, clinical care, quality and innovation, advocacy and leadership, and thinking deeply about how our individual actions and structural changes can support the best care for marginalized people.